 Retail Electric Supplier – A Retail Electric Supplier is a business that sells electricity to residential and/or commercial customers in a competitive market.
 These entities may buy their electric generation on the open market and resell to their customers.
-To be a Retail Electric Supplier a supplier must be certified by the public utility commission and complete the utility’s registration process. mc² is a licensed Retail Electric Supplier in the states of Illinois, Ohio and Pennsylvania.
+To be a Retail Electric Supplier a supplier must be certified by the public utility commission and complete the utility’s registration process. mc² is a licensed Retail Electric Supplier in the states of Illinois and Ohio.

 Transmission – The movement of electricity at high voltage from the generation plants to the local distribution power grid.
 This is typically regulated by the Federal Energy Regulatory Commission (FERC).